abskmj/notes/content/posts/trading-view-charts/lightweight-charts.md

 >  [**TradingView Lightweight Charts**](https://tradingview.com/lightweight-charts/) Top performance in a tiny package.
 Free, open-source and feature-rich.
 At just 40 kilobytes, the dream of lightweight interactive charts is now a reality.
 HTML5 Canvas technology ensures that (unlike pictures) this chart will always look perfect on any device.

 # Sample Integrations
-## 1. Real-time updating chart with Cryptocompare Websockets
+## 1. Real-time updating Area Chart with Cryptocompare Websockets API
 - Uses Trading View Lightweight charts library
 - Integrates with Crypto Compare APIs
 - Integrates with Crypto Compare web sockets and updates the chart in real-time